Peter Thielke

-Peter G. Thielke (born 1968) is an American historian of modern philosophy who specializes in Immanuel Kant, German idealism, epistemology, and aesthetics.
+Peter Graham Thielke (born 1968) is an American historian of modern philosophy who specializes in Immanuel Kant, German idealism, epistemology, and aesthetics.
 He is the Robert C. Denison Professor of Philosophy at Pomona College in Claremont, California.

 Early life and education

 Thielke was born in 1968.
 He earned his bachelor's degree at Stanford University, his master's at the University of Pennsylvania, and his PhD at the University of California, San Diego.

 Career

 Thielke came to Pomona College in 2001.

 Personal life

 Thielke lives in Claremont.
 He is married to Sheri Pym, a federal magistrate judge.
 In 2003, his home was destroyed when a plane crashed into it.